Photos by Jake Lewis, viideo by John Lubbock

-Yesterday was May Day, and some London students had planned to celebrate by holding a march on their campus for tons of people who are currently being made miserable by the government.
-It was advertised as "a Carnival for everyone: the precarious, the low paid, the zero-houred, the part-time, the temporary, the interned, the unemployed, the workfared, the sacked, the redundant, the indebted."
+Yesterday was May Day, and some London students had planned to celebrate by holding a march on their campus for tons of people whose lives are miserable thanks to the government.
+It was advertised as "a carnival for everyone: the precarious, the low-paid, the zero-houred, the part-time, the temporary, the interned, the unemployed, the workfared, the sacked, the redundant, the indebted."

-One person who wasn't welcome, however, was David Willetts, the Universities Minister.
+One person who wasn't welcome, however, was David Willetts, the universities minister.
 (Don't these students understand what "everyone" means?
-Standards are slipping.)
-In what must surely go down as an act of sabotage by his diary secretary, the Tory Minister who raised tuition fees to £9,000 had been booked to give a speech at the university during a massive left-wing march.
+Education standards are slipping.)
+In what must surely go down as an act of sabotage by his secretary, Willets, who raised tuition fees to £9,000 ($13,500), had been booked to give a speech at the university during a massive left-wing march.

 That said, being made to feel unwelcome has become something of an occupational hazard for Willetts, who seems to spend his days touring the country giving talks to people who hate him, like a sad, hairless Jesus.

-Sure enough, some students had turned up before the main march to picket Willetts' speech.
+Sure enough, some students had turned up before the main march to picket Willetts's speech.
 I guess you could argue that it’s not very scholarly to try to disrupt a lecture.
-But then the talk was titled, “New Opportunities for Science Capital”, which sounds both amazingly sinister and unbearably boring.
+But then the talk was titled, “New Opportunities for Science Capital,” which sounds both amazingly sinister and unbearably boring.

 When they got bored of singing nasty songs, some students decided they'd try to force their way into the building.
 Which resulted in the situation you can see above.